dkiesow/InstaNewsletter/README.md

    SUMMARY_MAX_WORDS = 100          # Maximum number of words in the summary
    DAYS_BACK = 7                    # Only include articles from the past N days
    HUGGINGFACE_MODEL = "facebook/bart-large-cnn"  # Model for summarization
+   NUM_BEAMS = 3                    # Number of beams for beam search in summarization
    ```

    - `RSS_URL`: Your RSS feed URL.